flanksource/docs/mission-control/docs/guide/views/index.md

 import View from "@site/docs/reference/views/\_view.mdx"

-Views are a SQL-powered feature that allows you to create custom, dynamic dashboards from your Mission Control data.
+Views are dynamic, data-driven dashboards in Mission Control that aggregate and visualize data from multiple sources.
 They collect data from multiple sources into an in-memory SQLite database, enabling you to run any SQL query for filtering, joining, and aggregating your observability data.

 <Screenshot img="/img/views.svg" className="h-auto" alt="Views Concept" shadow="false" size="800px"/>

-This view creates a dashboard showing Helm releases with their current status, health, and deployment information.

-## Overview

-Views solve the challenge of creating custom dashboards and reports by providing:
+Views serve as a powerful data aggregation and visualization layer in Mission Control.
+They:

-- **Dynamic Data Aggregation**: Combine data from multiple sources using SQL
+- **Aggregate data** from multiple sources including configuration items, changes, and Prometheus metrics
-- **Rich Visualizations**: Display data with gauges, charts, status indicators, and more
-- **Structured Schema**: Define column types and constraints for consistent data presentation
-- **Cached Results**: Views work like materialized views, caching query results in dedicated database tables for fast retrieval
+- **Display data** as interactive tables and visualization panels (gauges, pie charts, ...)
+- **Support templating** with variables that users can adjust to dynamically filter and update the view
+- **Cache results** intelligently to balance data freshness with performance
+- **Transform data** using expressions to map raw query results to meaningful display columns

 ## Key Features